Dev8683/pvsneslibwiki/Community-FAQ.md

 ### <a name="CommonErrorsSection_8"/>Programmer's Notepad add text anywhere when i compile

 You will note it when your project will give strange error during compilation.
 This is because some pieces of code are paste anywhere.
 In this case, save your project and close Programmer's Notepad.
 Open the file that don't compile **with an other tool** (like a simple Notepad) to remove bad lines and save it.
 Then you can continue with Programmer's Notepad software.

+## <a name="MapsSection"/>Maps

+### <a name="MapsSection_1"/>How to create maps with 16x16 tiles ?

+It is not possible to load maps with 16x16 tiles with the existing version of gfx2snes.
+You need to use 8x8 tiles or update the tool !
+The "-gs" parameter (for "graphic size") in gfx2snes is only applied to sprites.